khueue/prolongo/README.md

 ## Usage

 Clone the repository and run `make` to compile the necessary C libraries and run the test suite.
-Requires a C compiler and SWI-Prolog.
+Requires SWI-Prolog and a C compiler (modify the Makefile if you are not using GCC).

 ## Todo